saracasadevallbelles97/mdb-jobs/README.md

 They're separate files so they can fail independently.
 If the newsletter step breaks, the list still keeps updating.

-### Why "collect" and not "scrape"

-Scraping means reading the rendered web page — the same thing a human sees — and picking text out of the layout.
-It works until the site is redesigned, then it silently returns nothing.

-These organisations mostly don't require that.
-Their careers pages are built by fetching a data feed and drawing it, and that same feed is open to you.
-So the project reads the feed directly.
-It's cleaner, faster, gentler on their servers, and it doesn't break when someone changes a stylesheet.

 **ReliefWeb** (run by UN OCHA) is the big one: it already aggregates postings from most UN agencies and many development banks behind a single free API.
 That one source does most of the work on day one.